 2.)
 Inspect and Clean Debris

-Gutters, including downspouts, should be inspected and cleared on a weekly or bi-monthly basis.
-Walk the building’s perimeter to make sure that water isn’t pooling around the foundation, which could cause erosion and leaks.
+Gutters, including downspouts, should be inspected and cleared weekly or bi-monthly.
+Walk the building’s perimeter to ensure water isn’t pooling around the foundation, which could cause erosion and leaks.
 And, of course, have all the necessary equipment ready for clearing walkways.
 These items include blowers, rakes, and brooms.
-Consider adding screens to cover the spouts or gutter cap systems, which will keep gutters and downspouts flowing smoothly.
+Consider adding screens to cover the spouts or gutter cap systems to keep gutters and downspouts flowing smoothly.
 These accessories will make life much easier for a commercial property manager.

 3.)
 Conduct a Roof Check

 While inspecting the gutters, also check the property’s roof.
 A basic roof check consists of examining the attic ceiling for leaks, stains, bubbling or sagging areas, and light seeping in.
 In addition to clogged gutters, damage to the roof also can lead to roof rot.